suryajeetlondhe/flutter_interview_questions/README.md

 databases, and cloud storage, which greatly simplifies app development and scalability.”

 ---

-150) 🔹How to Decrease APK Size in Flutter?
+150.🔹How to Decrease APK Size in Flutter?
+---
-     Reducing the APK size is crucial to enhance the app’s performance and reduce the installation time for users.
+Reducing the APK size is crucial to enhance the app’s performance and reduce the installation
+     time for users.
 Here are some ways to minimize the APK size in Flutter:

 1. Enable Proguard (Minification)